JyotirS420/Unsupervised-HAR/README.md

 ## Task Performed

-Applied KNN on this transformed data.
+* Applied KNN on after transforming the time series data.

+## Results

+* Got an accuracy of 60.311% on the test data.

 ## Data